 - Experiment with costs as a new user

 Under Settings > Cost you can create a Cost Policy that will be applied to any items being imported into Sellery that don't have an associated cost already.
-You can define this policy one of three ways:
+You can define this policy in one of the three ways:

 - You can set an item’s cost by a percentage lower than your currently listed price.*